openmetalio/openmetal-docs/docs/engineers-notes/openstack-cloud-controller-manager.md

 ## What's Next

-Now that you've configured, deployed, and verified your cloud provider, you can setup other cloud provider features.
+Now that you've configured, deployed, and verified your cloud provider, you can set up other cloud provider features.
 Cinder, Barbican, and Octavia are all supported by the cloud provider.

 We'll cover how to configure them in our next Kubernetes guides.
 For now, please